creative-area/CaMailer/README.md

 ## Usage

 3 commands are available at this time.
-Here is the result of the genral help call :
+Here is the result of the main help call :

 	{YOUR_PHP_BINARY_PREFIX}/php ./camailer.php --help